 Does spending that much less sound impossible?
 Then try combining less dramatic spending cuts with part-time retirement employment.
 Says Shanahan: “We are seeing many retirees actually begin new careers in areas that they truly enjoy or consider a ‘hobby.’
 While the pay is typically significantly less than what they were earning in their primary long-term occupation, this additional income can help retirees stretch their retirement savings considerably longer than if they have no additional income at all.”

 If you have significant equity in your home, you might want to consider selling and using the proceeds to top off your retirement account.
 This is a radical move, but it is often possible to substantially reduce your total housing expenses by renting or by buying a smaller place.
 Another possibility is getting a reverse mortgage, which allows you to continue living in your house while receiving monthly income.
-Be aware, though, that a reverse mortgage is a big step and is complicated.
-So make sure to research the subject thoroughly prior to committing.

-If you don’t have a lot of time, you may find you need to combine some of these solutions.
+Use your creative skills to combine some of these solutions.
 For instance, delaying your retirement date while saving like crazy can form a powerful combination that will allow you to make up for lost time.
 Likewise, moving to a cheaper locale while also moderating your lifestyle can produce substantial savings in retirement.
 Plus, more and more retirees are choosing part-time employment, which not only supplements retirement savings, but provides an opportunity to stay mentally and physically active and engaged in the community.

 Regardless of which solutions you choose, the key is to ramp up your retirement planning now, rather than worry about what you didn’t do in the past.

 CFP Professional Daniel Gannon, president of Union Street Financial in Kennett Square, Pennsylvania, recommends two final exercises for his clients: